US citizen allegedly got paid to marry African women

 "Hicks also fraudulently claimed on an immigration form submitted on behalf of one of his spouses, that he had only one former spouse and that he had only petitioned for immigration benefits for the one former spouse, when, in fact, Hicks had actually been married five times and submitted requests for immigration benefits for a number of his former spouses," the complaint states.

 Hicks made his initial appearance in federal court in Worcester on Tuesday.
-If found guilty, he faces up to five years in prison.
+If found guilty, he could face up to five years in prison and a fine of up to $250,000 dollars.

 Information on his attorney was not immediately available.